Skip to content

 Three Practical Takeaways

-1. Start as early as possible.
 Time is the most powerful variable in the future value formula.
 The difference between starting at 25 and starting at 35 is not 10 years of contributions — it is potentially hundreds of thousands of dollars in compound growth.
 Every year you wait costs you the compounding on every year that follows.

-3. Use the math, not the intuition.
 Financial decisions that feel right are not always optimal.
 Future value calculations give you an objective framework for comparing options — paying down debt vs. investing, larger down payment vs. smaller, 15-year vs. 30-year mortgage.
 Run the numbers first.

 Frequently Asked Questions